-An ecosystem consists of all of the flora and fauna living within an area and the interactions between them.
+An ecosystem consists of all of the organisms living within an area and the interactions between them and the physical environment.

 All ecosystems, whether they are marine, freshwater or located in native bush, involve the transfer of energy.
 Energy flows into an ecosystem usually via sunlight.
 This light energy is used in a process called photosynthesis, allowing plant matter (flora) to grow.
 Flora then becomes a food source for birds, animals and insects.
 This transfer of energy continues as feeding relationships occur between plants and animals.